 On February 2, 2021, we announced that the U.S. Food and Drug Administration, or FDA, issued a complete response letter, or CRL, for our ANDA for vasopressin.
-In the first quarter of 2021, we completed the last study required by the FDA for vasopressin and expect to have the results shortly.
-We plan to respond to the CRL in full by mid-year.
+We completed the last study required by the FDA for vasopressin during the first quarter of 2021, and we submitted our response to the CRL on June 15, 2021.
+The FDA has assigned a Generic Drug User Fee Amendments / Act, or GDUFA, date of December 15, 2021, and we expect a commercial launch prior to year-end.
 Importantly, we have completed an extensive amount of developmental work and continue to do so for our first-to-file polypeptide, where brand sales of the product are over \$700 million annually.
 In its communication with us, the FDA restated that it has prioritized our ANDA, and that the ANDA has also been flagged as a COVID-19 priority by FDA.
-We believe we can fully respond to the questions raised..
+We believe we have fully responded to the questions raised.
 Based on similar studies previously run on our vasopressin product, we expect the results will be satisfactory.
 In addition, we expect we will have a 180 day period of exclusivity for vasopressin.